Holography: Basics of holography

 This is a photograph of a small part of an unbleached transmission hologram viewed through a microscope.
 The hologram recorded an image of a toy van and car.
 It is no more possible to discern the subject of the hologram from this pattern than it is to identify what music has been recorded by looking at a CD surface.
 The holographic information is recorded by the speckle pattern.

 Holography is a technique for recording and reconstructing light fields.

 A light field is generally the result of a light source scattered off objects.
 Holography can be thought of as somewhat similar to sound recording, whereby a sound field created by vibrating matter like musical instruments or vocal cords, is encoded in such a way that it can be reproduced later, without the presence of the original vibrating matter.
 However, it is even more similar to Ambisonic sound recording in which any listening angle of a sound field can be reproduced in the reproduction.

+Classification

+According to the Russian national standards GOST R 59321.1-2021, holography is divided into three main branches based on the method of recording and reconstructing the wavefront: